Redenção, Ceará

 Redenção is a municipality in the state of Ceará, in the Northeast region of Brazil. located 55 km away from Fortaleza, the capital of the state.
-Redenção in Portuguese means redemption, and the city has this name because it was the first city in Brazil that abolished its slaves.
+Redenção in Portuguese means redemption, and the city has this name because it was the first city in Brazil to abolish its slaves.

 History

-The region known as "sopés do Maciço de Baturité" around the Acarape River was inhabited for many different native Brazilians of different ethnicities like Potyguara, Jenipapo and Kanyndé.
+The region known as "sopés do Maciço de Baturité" around the Acarape River was inhabited by many different native Brazilians of different ethnicities, like Potyguara, Jenipapo, and Kanyndé.
 During the expansion of agricultural cultures in the state of Ceará, the region of Redenção started the production of sugarcane.
-During the 19th century, manyslaves were brought from Africa by Portuguese colonizers to work in the sugarcane production.
+During the 19th century, many slaves were brought from Africa by Portuguese colonizers to work in sugarcane production.

-In 1868 the city of Acarape was founded.
+In 1868, the city of Acarape was founded.
 At that time, all the city of Redenção was inserted in the city of Acarape.

-In 1882, the region of Acarape abolished all its slaves, that way it started being called Redenção.
+In 1882, the region of Acarape abolished all its slaves; that way, it started being called Redenção.
 After that, the region became a city.

 Geography

-Redenção is located in a tropical semi-humid region, that way the weather varies from 22 °C to 32 °C. Redenção is located in an area with mountains with a great amount of rain every year.
+Redenção is located in a tropical semi-humid region, so the weather varies from 22 °C to 32 °C. Redenção is located in an area with mountains and a great amount of rain every year.
 The vegetation in Redenção is called Caatinga.
-Redenção is currently divided in four districts called: Redenção, Antônio Diogo, Guassi and São Geraldo.
+Redenção is currently divided into four districts called: Redenção, Antônio Diogo, Guassi, and São Geraldo.

 Education

 Redenção hosts the University of International Integration of the Afro-Brazilian Lusophony (UNILAB) which is a public, federal university.
 Redenção also has three private high schools and three public high schools.
-It also hosts a State School of Professional Education.
+It also hosts a state school of professional education.